lmondada/dphil-thesis/content/05_parallel/03_persistent-ds.md

 <!-- prettier-ignore -->
 {{% /hint %}}

 [^realisethis]: To realise this, notice that all vertices equivalent to $v_G'$ are vertices that will be merged with $v_G'$.
-Hence they will all be attached to the outgoing edge of $v_G$ at its $i$-th outgoing endvertex.
+Hence, they will all be attached to the outgoing edge of $v_G$ at its $i$-th outgoing endvertex.

 Using the approach we have just sketched, pattern matching can thus be performed on the persistent data structure $\mathcal{D}$.
-The runtime of steps 2 and 3 depend on the type of graphs and patterns that are matched on---these are however typical problems that appear in most instances of pattern matching, independently of the data structure $\mathcal{D}$ used here.
+The runtime of steps 2 and 3 depend on the type of graphs and patterns that are matched on---these are, however, typical problems that appear in most instances of pattern matching, independently of the data structure $\mathcal{D}$ used here.
 A concrete approach to pattern matching and results for the graph types of interest to quantum compilation are presented in {{% reflink "chap:matching" %}}.
 TODO: Appendix B further discusses how pattern matching and persistent rewriting can be combined and proposes a compilation platform that leverages both.

-The runtime of the remaining steps will depend on the number of edits in $\mathcal{D}$ (`equivalent_vertices` depends on `are_compatible`, which runs in runtime linear in the number of ancestors), and also the number of equivalent vertices that successive rounds of step 4 will produce.
-Rather than providing very loose worst case asymptotic bounds or making stringent assumptions on properties of the GTS and of the pattern matching algorithm used, the next section proposes an analysis of the complexity of persistent rewriting through the prism of the overall size of the search space that is explored.
+The runtime of the remaining steps will depend on the number of edits in $\mathcal{D}$ (`equivalent_vertices` depends on `are_compatible`, which runs in runtime linear in the number of ancestors), and the number of equivalent vertices that successive rounds of step 4 will produce.
+Rather than providing very loose worst-case asymptotic bounds or making stringent assumptions on properties of the GTS and of the pattern-matching algorithm used, the following section proposes an analysis of the complexity of persistent rewriting through the prism of the overall size of the search space that is explored.